 Editor’s note: Placemaking has become an increasingly common term in the design vernacular.
 Its relevance has been further heightened by the COVID-19 pandemic, where it is regarded as a means to strengthen community bonds.
 This is part of a series of stories that examines its different facets.

 Besides building and form, architecture is also about designing enjoyable spaces and creating meaningful places.
 In this respect, placemaking is similar.
 The main difference is placemaking utilises simple installations, contextual elements and creative programming, instead of walls, roofs and floors.
-We can still apply many architectural design principles, such as user experience, genius loci, architectural promenade, spatial hierarchy etc. in placemaking.
+We can still apply many architectural design principles, such as user experience, genius loci, architectural promenade, spatial hierarchy etc.

 Can you share three tips on how to encourage stakeholders to be forthcoming in their inputs during community dialogues on how their public spaces should be shaped?

 Placemaking is a unique and complex task as it deals with diverse stakeholders and users.
 There are indeed a few things we have learnt over the years:

 1) Be inclusive: It is important to conduct the dialogue in multiple languages, and to organise multiple occasions at different timings in order to reach out to people from all walks of life.

 2) Keep an open atmosphere: Professional community organisers and facilitators are crucial in creating an open, welcoming, informal atmosphere, yet be engaging and have in-depth dialogue.
 A well-planned event might only scratch the surface if it is run by inexperienced volunteers.

 3) Be honest and demonstrate trust: Do not come with a hidden agenda, or keep things from the participants.
 Instead, acknowledge what we know and what we don’t know.
 A trustworthy relationship is the foundation of a good community dialogue.